-Well, being able to abstract means that you are tying to see the bigger picture.
+Well, being able to abstract means that you are trying to see the bigger picture.
 And then a one even bigger than that, and then to see a possible redefinition of the first problem.
 It sounds a bit abstract?
 Well, at its core, it’s really about trying to predict as much as possible.

-That means that you are not building fragile solutions but instead you are giving solutions that are applicable even if the original requirements go through a bit of a change.
+That means that you are not building fragile solutions but instead, you are giving solutions that are applicable even if the original requirements go through a bit of a change.

 To explain it a bit better, let’s think of an example.

 Let’s take a game of chess.
 (Or any other strategic game).
-Yes, great player are trying to predict up to 10 moves ahead.
+Yes, great players are trying to predict up to 10 moves ahead.
 And they are building their position according to that.
 That makes them flexible enough to confront every situation derived from their opponent’s moves.
 That is a good example of abstraction.